patrickmelix/PLAMS/doc/source/examples/ReactionsDiscovery/ReactionsDiscovery.rst

 .. seealso::

-   * `ReactionsDiscovery <../../../AMS/Utilities/ReactionsDiscovery.html>`__
+   * The `Reactions Discovery documentation <../../../AMS/Utilities/ReactionsDiscovery.html>`__ in AMS.

-Example illustrating how to use ReactionsDiscovery with AMS.
+Example illustrating how to use Reactions Discovery with AMS.

 To follow along, either